 The crew plans one activity (range session) per month.
 Crew members determine what activities they would like to pursue in addition to monthly firing range opportunities.
 Additional activities may include marksmanship competitions, service projects and area events with other Venture crews.

-The remaining range schedule for 2017 is listed below and subject to change.
+The range schedule for 2018 is listed below and subject to change:

 Membership is open to both males and females between the ages of 14, or 13 and have completed the eighth grade, up to age 21.
 You do not have to be or have been a Boy Scout or Girl Scout in order to join Venturing.

 The annual membership fee is $28.
 This fee covers registration with BSA at the national level and includes our unit coverage by the BSA insurance as well access to BSA facilities, programs and support, and supplemental accident insurance.

 Crew members will be responsible for program/activity fees for our monthly shoots and other activities.
 We are working on opportunities to purchase ammunition at bulk discount rate.
 More information will be distributed in the near future.
 Actual costs will be determined by the activity and the type of firearm/ammunition used.

 The crew committee has decided that the Crew will be 100% uniformed.
 As such, each member will need to purchase a BSA Venturing uniform for meetings and non-range events.
 A list of items, and approximate costs, will be provided when you come to a meeting to learn more about the Crew and its activities.

 The American Legion Eagle Scout of The Year